Creepy-crawlies (New Zealand)

 Landcare Research is a Crown Research Institute website.
 This interactive has information about different creepy crawlies in Aotearoa.

-• Browse the list of bugs to find one your interested in eg Copper butterfly.
+Browse the list of bugs to find one you are interested in eg Copper butterfly.

 Museum of New Zealand: Te Papa Collections

-Collections Online has information on almost 800,000 artworks, objects and specimens from Te Papa’s collections.
+Collections Online have information on almost 800,000 artworks, objects and specimens from Te Papa’s collections.
 There’s also a wealth of information on related people, places, topics, species and research from Te Papa.

 To search the website:

-• Enter your keywords eg 'spiders' into the search bar at the top of the page.
+Enter the keyword 'spiders' into the search bar at the top of the page.

-• This will bring up a range of results such as this page on Spiders.
+This will bring up a results about Spiders.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg [creepy crawlies].
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg spiders.
 We can always change our keywords or add more if we need to.

 Books